Camp Livingstone Base

 Top Right - Transport /Storage Hangars.

-Middle Center - Residential Unit and experimental garden.
+Middle Centre - Residential Barracks Unit and experimental garden.

-Lower Center - Water storage and Fuel Dump.
+Lower Centre - Water storage and Fuel Dump.

 Lower Right - Main Gate and junkyard.